zenglenn42/opengl-tutorial-tbb/README.md

 Project / Build Rules / Link Binary With Libraries

-and attempting to add("+") an addtional framework brings up a searchable list which includes:
+and attempt to add("+") an addtional framework brings up a searchable list which includes:

 	macOS 10.13

 		CoreAudio.framework

 Not sure I *need to know*, but I'm curious where these frameworks actually live.
 Adding a framework through the UI allows me to right-click and do a "Show In Finder" option, yielding: